YiTingTsou/wave-data-toolbox/README.md

 ## Usage

-Open `LoadWaveData_Main.m` and define the latitude, longitude, and time range you want to load.
+Open `loadWaveDataMain.m` and define the latitude, longitude, and time range you want to load.

 ### Output